 Stephanie McMahon herself said that women are 40 percent of the current WWE fanbase.
 That means they are literally one of the reasons they are making as much money as they are now.
 They are a big reason why we have a WWE Network, why so many wrestlers are employed there now (which in turns helps guys in other companies and the indies make more money than they used to), etc. The entire business is better off because of their involvement and you have a better and more abundant product to watch because of them, even if you don’t even watch WWE.
 If they went away tomorrow the business would take a huge hit and a lot of the stuff you get to watch now would vanish from existence.
 So harass and chase them away at your own peril.
 If you want a return to the very recent days of little else besides WWE to watch or see in person, chase them away.

-I get it, it sucks having to share what you used to have all to yourself.
+I get it, it sucks having to share what you think you used to have all to yourself.
 You don’t get to dictate everything anymore, and now there’s stuff on the show that you didn’t ask for, so you have to rail against somebody or something.
 I’m here to tell you that it’s time to grow up.
 All these forms of entertainment be they comics, gaming, or wrestling are still alive today because of the interest that someone else besides us dudes have taken in them.
 If you really love any of them that much you should want them to be around to have the same positive impact on your kids and grandkids that they had on you, and to keep them around you can’t chase away the very people who help them stay around.
 A plate of 20 cookies from which you get to eat 12 is better than a plate of 10 that you get all to yourself.
 Think about it, do the math.
+Do you honestly want them to cater to your very specific yet also very inconsistent desires until you die and not try to appeal to anyone else?
+Good luck with that.

 And besides that it’s called not being a jackass.
 You might want to try it sometime.
 It’s very refreshing and can result in people thinking a lot more highly of you.